wellspringcp/wellspring/01-principles/01-principles.md

 ## A word on "Equality"

 `WS` would like to make it clear and unambiguous that it the **only** form of equality which it values is equality of the application of laws (i.e., "Rule of Law", or "Republicanism").
-WS explicitly does **not** value equality of opportunity or equality of outcome as policy goals.
+WS explicitly does **not** value equality of opportunity or equality of outcome as legislative goals.
 This is not to in any way disparage efforts to create equality of opportunity or equality of outcome pursued in the **private sector** via market mechanisms.
-The Gov't however shall not pursue equality of opportunity or outcome through policy.
+The Gov't however shall not pursue equality of opportunity or outcome through law.
 The gov't notwithstanding **shall** pursue equality of the enforcement of the laws on **all** conagents.

 - Any law which pursues equality of outcome shall be unenforceable.
 - Any law which pursues equality of opportunity outside of equality of access to the courts for justice, shall be unenforceable.

 ## Role of Government

-Government is a corporation which provides internal policy, external defense and an externality auction market service, Courts/Franchisee Courts, an Ongoing Judicial Examination System, a standing army/navy/airforce, intelligence, diplomacy, Contagion and Biohazard Management (CBio), a service exchange auction and incentives for certain categories of insurance and products (using tax reductions only).
+Government is a corporation which provides internal policy, external defense and an externality auction market service, Courts/Franchisee Courts, a standing army/navy/airforce, intelligence, diplomacy, Contagion and Biohazard Management (CBio), a service exchange auction and incentives for certain categories of insurance and products (using tax reductions only).

 Branches of govt: Diplomatic, Defense, Judicial, Informative and Legislative.
 There is no executive.
-Only the defensive and CBio branches shall have the power to deficit spend.
+Only the military and CBio branches shall have the power to deficit spend.
 Deficit spending by any other branch shall be directly funded by its employees.

-No regulatory committee (not even "independent" ones) shall be established by govt or given power to create or change law or bye-law.
+No regulatory committee (not even supposedly "independent" ones) shall be established by govt or given power to create or change law or bye-law.

 ## Courts